FrenchMajesty/code-sushi/README.md

 ## 🔍 Inner Workings

-Code Sushi uses a combination of powerful AI services to understand and modify your code effectively:
+Code Sushi uses a combination of AI services for each part of its workflow to understand and classify your code effectively:

-- Uses [Together.ai](https://together.ai) to access Llama 3.3 70B for understanding the code and answering questions.
+- We use [Together.ai](https://together.ai) to access Llama 3.3 70B for understanding the code and answering questions.
-- Uses [Voyage.ai](https://voyageai.com) for creating embeddings and reranking search results.
+- We use [Voyage.ai](https://voyageai.com) for creating embeddings and reranking search results.
-- Uses [Pinecone](https://pinecone.io) to store the vector embeddings and search against them for RAG.
+- We use [Pinecone](https://pinecone.io) to store the vector embeddings and search against them for RAG.

 ### 🔄 Modular Architecture
 Each component is designed to be easily swappable.
 If you desire to do so, you can implement your own LLM provider, vector database, and more.

-I would kindly ask you to contribute your changes back to the project so that others can benefit from your work instead of a fork. 😇
+My only ask: I would kindly ask you to contribute your changes back to the project so that others can benefit from your work instead of a fork. 😇

 ## 📝 License